tchen-research/RandNLA/Trace-Estimation/matrix-functions.md

+---
+title: Matrix function trace approximation and spectral densities
+description: Computing traces of matrix functions and approximating spectral densities using randomized methods
+keywords: [matrix functions, spectral sums, spectral density, eigenvalues, trace approximation, Dirac delta, probability measures]
+---

-# Matrix function trace approximation and spectral densities
+## Matrix function trace approximation and spectral densities

 Let $\vec{A}\in\R^{n\times n}$ be a symmetric matrix with eigendecomposition $\vec{A} = \sum_{i=1}^{n} \lambda_i \vec{u}_i \vec{u}_i^\T$, where $\lambda_i$ are the eigenvalues and $\vec{u}_i$ are the orthonormal eigenvectors of $\vec{A}$.